MichaelWearing/Twit-API/README.md

-USER END POINTS
+---------- USER END POINTS ----------
 ----- Get a list of users - http://localhost:5000/ -----

 Provides a list of all active users in the app

 ----- Create a new user - http://localhost:5000/createUser -----

-MUST provide req.body.username.
+must provide req.body.username.
 This will be the new users username.
 --------------------------------------------------